 Writing this tribute to Mike Harvey of Nibble magazine is long overdue for me.
 It’s overdue largely because of avoidance – Mike’s passing hit me especially hard when I learned about it on December 31, 2019.

+It’s interesting how the unexpected can happen.
+Sometimes in life the choices one makes lead to a path that unexpectedly becomes a journey.
 I had the extreme pleasure of working with Mike over several months in 2016 while creating and editing the “Nibble Viewpoints” book I envisioned to share his business advice with the world.
 And, I felt lucky to have met Mike at KansasFest in 2016 for the book’s release after Bill Martens and I published it at Call-A.P.P.L.E..
 Mike meant the world to me and he must have liked me a bit too, as he invited me to visit him.

 Mike was a kind and brilliant man who made a major impact on personal computing through his Nibble magazine and other publications in the 1980s and 1990s.
 Not only did he empower his readers by making computers more approachable, but he enabled them to harness the power of computers through programs and programming tutorials.
-In every issue of Nibble, Mike shared business insights and advice in his “Viewpoints” editorial column – further helping people with personal development and starting a business.
+In every issue of Nibble, Mike shared business insights and advice in his “Viewpoint” editorial column – further helping people with personal development and starting a business.

 From: Mike Harvey